HeyMehedi/astra-sites/README.md

 ## Changelog ##

 v3.1.17 - 10-October-2022
-Improvement: Welcome banner on dashboard.
+New: Welcome banner notice on dashboard for fresh installation.

 v3.1.16 - 12-September-2022
 - Improvement: Added compatibility for Spectra.